-For example, a cinema seen form a customer perspective, is a place to sell movies.
-Seen from the user side it could be a place to enjoy a great evening with friends and family, to get a glimpse of the glamour of Hollywood or to have a some insights into life.
+For example, a cinema seen form a customer perspective, is a place to sell movies and popcorn.
+Seen from the user side, it could be a place to enjoy a great evening with friends and family, to get a glimpse of the glamour of Hollywood or to have a some deeper insights into life.

 - customer: make it easy and enjoyable for us to happily spend our last obol on the products with the best margin.

 - user: find new ways of how we live our lives, do our work and make the one or the other dream come true.